-In addition to completing the courses listed, students must present proof of having completed at least 60 hours of volunteer or paid service in a medical or social field at the time of application.
+The curriculum offered by the School of Pharmacy at The University of Montana – Missoula consists of a six-year program leading to the entry-level Doctor of Pharmacy degree.
+By earning the Associate of Science degree as prescribed, students will be academically prepared to enter the professional pharmacy program.
+The application deadline for general admissions and to the Pharmacy program is February 15 of the year for which admission is requested.
+Admission to The University of Montana – Missoula does not guarantee admission to the Professional Pharmacy Program.
+In addition to completing the courses listed, students must present a letter of recommendation and proof of having completed at least 20 hours of volunteer or paid service in a pharmacy at the time of application.
 Additionally, students must take the Pharmacy College Admissions Test (PCAT).
-The PCAT is usually given in October and January of each year.
-The test registration deadline typically occurs a month or more prior to the scheduled test dates.
+The PCAT is usually given in September and January of each year.
+The test registration deadline typically occurs two months or more prior to the scheduled test dates.

-Due to the PCAT exam subject areas, students are advised to have completed BIOB 160NL, BIOB 260NL*, CHMY 141NL*, CHMY 143NL* and CHMY 221NL*, M 162M* and STAT 216M*, prior to taking the PCAT.
+Due to the PCAT exam subject areas, students are advised to have completed BIOB 160NL, BIOB 260NL*, BIOH 201NL*, BIOH 211NL*, CHMY 141NL*, CHMY 143NL* and CHMY 221NL*, M 162M* and STAT 216M*, prior to taking the PCAT.

-Dr. Janice Alexander
+Dr. Janice Alexander (Spring Semester)